 On the setup screen, name your form and select the Simple Contact Form template.

-Keep in mind, you can create many different types of forms for your website using WPForms, especially if you’re using the Form Templates Pack addon.
+Keep in mind, you can create tons of different types of forms for your website using WPForms, especially if you’re using the Form Templates Pack Addon.

-For example, create an order form and collect payments, run a contest and limit one entry per person or close the form at a specific date/time with the Form Locker addon, and even create a membership site using both the registration and login form templates.
+For example, you can create an order form and collect payments.
+In addition, you can run a contest and limit one entry per person or close the form at a specific date/time with the Form Locker addon.
+You can even create a membership site using both the registration and login form templates.

 Once you select your template and the pre-built form loads, most of the work is already done for you.
 For example, you’ll have a form with a Name, Email, and Message field already there.